dbaston/gdal/doc/source/user/virtual_file_systems.rst

     VSIFWriteL("Hello World", 1, strlen("Hello world"), newfile);
     VSIFCloseL(newfile);

-Starting with GDAL 2.4, the :decl_configoption:`GDAL_NUM_THREADS` configuration option can be set to an integer or ``ALL_CPUS`` to enable multi-threaded compression of a single file.
+Starting with GDAL 2.4, the :config:`GDAL_NUM_THREADS` configuration option can be set to an integer or ``ALL_CPUS`` to enable multi-threaded compression of a single file.
 This is similar to the pigz utility in independent mode.
-By default the input stream is split into 1 MB chunks (the chunk size can be tuned with the :decl_configoption:`CPL_VSIL_DEFLATE_CHUNK_SIZE` configuration option, with values like "x K" or "x M"), and each chunk is independently compressed (and terminated by a nine byte marker 0x00 0x00 0xFF 0xFF 0x00 0x00 0x00 0xFF 0xFF, signaling a full flush of the stream and dictionary, enabling potential independent decoding of each chunk).
+By default the input stream is split into 1 MB chunks (the chunk size can be tuned with the :config:`CPL_VSIL_DEFLATE_CHUNK_SIZE` configuration option, with values like "x K" or "x M"), and each chunk is independently compressed (and terminated by a nine byte marker 0x00 0x00 0xFF 0xFF 0x00 0x00 0x00 0xFF 0xFF, signaling a full flush of the stream and dictionary, enabling potential independent decoding of each chunk).
 This slightly reduces the compression rate, so very small chunk sizes should be avoided.
 Starting with GDAL 3.7, this technique is reused to generate .zip files following :ref:`sozip_intro`.

 Read and write operations cannot be interleaved.
 The new zip must be closed before being re-opened in read mode.